Areeba-binteali/Physical-AI-Textbook/website/docs/module-3-isaac/06-sim-to-real.md

 ---
 id: 06-sim-to-real
-title: 6.
-Sim-to-Real Concept
+title: "# The Sim-to-Real Gap: Why is it Hard?"
-slug: /module-3-isaac/sim-to-real
 ---

 ## The Sim-to-Real Gap: Why is it Hard?